-Curriculum prepares you for Certified Respiratory Therapist (CRT) exams from the National Board for Respiratory Care (NBRC).
+Curriculum prepares you for the Therapist Multiple-Choice Examination (TMC) and Clinical Simulation Examination (CSE) from the National Board for Respiratory Care (NBRC).*

-Complete your associate degree program in as few as 17 months of study.
+Complete your associate degree program at our Dallas campus in as few as 18 months of study.

-With Concorde San Bernardino, you can learn all this and more in as few as 17 months.
+With Concorde in Dallas, you can learn all this and more in as few as 18 months.

 Respiratory Therapy Curriculum

 The respiratory therapy associate degree program teaches a combination of general knowledge, clinical knowledge and practical skills for treating patients with breathing disorders.
 Students also complete clinical rotations to apply knowledge and skills in real-world care settings.

 The Respiratory Therapy program is accredited by the Commission on Accreditation for Respiratory Care (CoARC).
 Commission on Accreditation for Respiratory Care: 1248 Harwood Road, Bedford, TX 76021-4244; 817-283-2835; www.coarc.com.

 *Registration and certification requirements for taking and passing these examinations are not controlled by Concorde, but by outside agencies, and are subject to change by the agency without notice.
 Therefore, Concorde cannot guarantee that graduates will be eligible to take these exams, at all or at any specific time, regardless of their eligibility status upon enrollment.